 If there is a large gap between your youngest child and the new baby, this is the perfect time to create a new baby gift registry.
 Maybe you had previously gotten rid of all of your baby gear, thinking you wouldn’t be having more children.
-Maybe your stuff is worn out, old or outdated.
+Or maybe your stuff is worn out, old or outdated.

 - There’s a Small Gap